mishra-git/dataengineering-2/README.md

 The data modeling requirements have been provided as series of queries and this modeling has been done as "Query first approach"

-# PROJECT DEVELOPMENT  AND SOLUTION
+# SOLUTION AND ETL PIPELINE
 The data for the project has been provided in CSV files  By Udacity.
 The developement and the final solution of the project are in
 **project-1b-project-template.ipynb (file )**.
-Jupiter notebook has been used to complete the project in Udacity workspace
+Jupiter notebook has been used to complete the project in Udacity workspace  and the data files were used from within the workspace
 ***
 # CREDIT AND REFERENCES
 * This project is a requirement for a Nano degree program at Udacity and all project startup files and data have been provided by Udacity.com
+* Much of the reference was made from within Udacity (including the course lectures and examples done by Instructor )